 Once children are old enough to take on the baptism of vows for themselves - this is usually from and including the age of 10 - they can attend the preparation lessons for their subsequent confirmation by the Bishop.

-The First Steps Anyone wishing to be baptised or to arrange for a child to be baptised, should first decide on a date - ideally at least two months in advance - and then contact Oliver Dickson email: email@example.com to make arrangements for the service.
+During the period of interregnum (no vicar), the First Steps: Anyone wishing to be baptised or to arrange for a child to be baptised, should contact the Churchwardens by email: firstname.lastname@example.org to make arrangements for the service.
+Baptisms will usually be carried out on the first Sunday of the month.
 The church provides assistance from its wardens and other officials to guide and help those attending before and throughout the service.

 It is usual in the case of adults seeking to be baptised, to have their Baptism ceremony immediately preceding the annual Confirmation service, which is conducted by a Bishop.
 The Baptism of adults can of course be arranged separately, if this is preferred.